Cancer starts when cells in a part of the body begin to grow out of control. There are many kinds of cancer.

 Leukemia starts in the bone marrow, the soft inner part of certain bones where new blood cells are made.
 It starts when certain blood cells (usually white blood cells) grow out of control and crowd out normal blood cells.
 This makes it hard for the body to work the way it should.

 There are many types of leukemia.
 Some are rare.
-Most are named based on if they are fast growing (acute), or slower growing (chronic).
+Most are named based on if they are fast-growing (acute), or slower-growing (chronic).
 They are also named by which type of bone marrow cell (myeloid or lymphocytic) the leukemia starts in.

 There are different subtypes of ALL.
-In some of these, the ALL cells have gene changes that can change how well treatment works.
+In some of these, the ALL cells have gene changes that can affect how well treatment works.
 Your doctor can tell you more about the kind of ALL you have.